playitpat/playitpat/README.md

 I enjoy transforming messy data into decisions, building real tools that people actually use, and constantly learning across tech, business, and languages.

+I’m particularly interested in building AI systems that move beyond dashboards into **interactive, human-centered experiences**.

 ---

 ## 🚀 What I Do